ethanweber/ros-multimaster-app/DevelopmentNotes.md

-### June 23, 2017 ~10pm [mdeyo]
+### June 23, 2017 ~11pm [mdeyo]

 - added time stamp based UUIDs for the topic blocks to ID the different topic routes robustly
+- spent a long time debugging new scope issue caused by attempt at fixing repeated rostopic updates

+TODOs:
+- check incoming 'update' on client socket data structure before attempting to access in functions

 ### June 23, 2017 ~5pm [mdeyo]

 Possible things to work on this evening:

-- update rostopic names currently happens twice in a row, find out why and fix! -> found the issue, called within the wrong loop
+- update rostopic names currently happens twice in a row, find out why and fix! -> found the issue, called within the wrong loop --> never mind, hours of debugging later, it has to be there due to scope
 - want the topic block to turn green when successfully connected on the server ->
 - want the topic block to turn orange when 'route topics' but inputs notFilled
 - want the topic block to turn red when error occurs while routing on server